Best Cars for Canadian Winters (2025 Update)

 Perhaps one of the most delicate events when driving in the snow is when your car gets stuck due to lack of traction.

-One way to get your car out of a tricky spot potentially is to move your steering wheel so that your winter tires are facing a different direction.
+One way to potentially get your car out of a tricky spot is to move your steering wheel so that your winter tires face a different direction.
 Then, make sure that the direction your car is pointing in is safe, after that you should press the gas pedal and regain traction.
-Backing up is another way you can potentially regain traction after you get stuck in the snow.
+Backing up is another way to regain traction after getting stuck in the snow.

 Congratulations!
 You made it to the end!